 If you're running off of a battery, chances are you wanna know what the voltage is at!
 That way you can tell when the battery needs recharging.
 Lipoly batteries are 'maxed out' at 4.2V and stick around 3.7V for much of the battery life, then slowly sink down to 3.2V or so before the protection circuitry cuts it off.
-By measuring the voltage you can quickly tell when you're heading below 3.7V float measuredvbat = analogRead(VBATPIN); measuredvbat = 2; // we divided by 2, so multiply back measuredvbat = 3.3; // Multiply by 3.3V, our reference voltage measuredvbat /= 1024; // convert to voltage Serial.print("VBat: " ); Serial.println(measuredvbat); '''
+By measuring the voltage you can quickly tell when you're heading below 3.7V

 To make this easy we stuck a double-100K resistor divider on the BAT pin, and connected it to D9 (a.k.a analog #7 A7).

-You can read this pin's voltage, then double it, to get the battery voltage.
+In Arduino, you can read this pin's voltage, then double it, to get the battery voltage.